Safely Charging the Nintendo Switch

 - Nathan’s comment to his work getting attention on Reddit

 As Nathan also notes, a lot of USB-C products from 2016-2017 are outside of standards.
 When the Switch was being developed standards were volatile and certification testing unfinished.
-Because of this a lot of USB-C devices on the market are outside USB compliance.
+Because of this many USB-C devices on the market are outside USB compliance.